dbuckingham/bai-helper/README.md

 - **New-EnhancedScoreSheet**: Creates an enhanced copy of an existing Season Score Sheet with comprehensive analysis columns: arrow counts (AS_*), end scores (E_*), half scores (H1, H2), and end score distribution analysis (ES_*).

+- **New-SeasonSummaryExcel**: Creates an Excel workbook with comprehensive tournament results analysis using Enhanced score sheets, including team scores, individual statistics, arrow distributions, and end score summaries for each tournament in a season.

 The functions work together to provide a complete workflow for downloading, analyzing, and enhancing archery score data.

 ## Installation